Hermit's Cave: Heritage listing

 Over a 23-year period Ricetti did more than merely construct a habitable shelter on the ridge top.
 He invested a vast amount of time and physical labour in considerably modifying the landscape to suit his purposes and to create an aesthetically pleasing environment.
 He backfilled a total area of 505 square metres to create terraces for cultivation on the steep slopes of the escarpment.
 The soil in the cultivated areas has been identified as fine and pebble-free in an otherwise stony environment which indicates a sieving process (Ricetti could access and adapt materials located on the town dump nearby).
 The terraces were planted with a variety of edible and ornamental plants which demonstrates aesthetic as well as practical values.
-Ricetti collected, shifted, cut and placed thousands of cubic metres of stone to create the series of retaining walls around the ten identified terrraces and the extensive stairways that link the elements of the site.
+Ricetti collected, shifted, cut and placed thousands of cubic metres of stone to create the series of retaining walls around the ten identified terraces and the extensive stairways that link the elements of the site.

 The plantings have been identified as including grape vines, fig, olive and stone-fruit trees.
 These take several years to fruit which would indicate Ricetti viewed this cultivation as long term investment.
 Other plantings such as tomato, passion-fruit vines, sweet peas and lettuce would have required intensive care and nurturing in Griffith's semi-arid climate, evidenced by Ricetti's construction of water cisterns.

 This level of activity and attention demonstrates that Ricetti valued his dwelling with a high degree of both physical and emotional investment as a permanent home and a long-term project.

 Oral history indicates he was driven by "visions" to work on his project.
 Ricetti's response can perhaps be understood in the context of European traditions of hermitism, especially in the Alpine regions of northern Italy where his choice of landscape echoes that of many European hermit dwellings.
 North Italian cultural influences can be seen in Ricetti's use of :